stackforge/libra/doc/api/rest/load-balancer.rst

 By default, the system will create a load balancer with protocol set to HTTP, port set to 80 (or 443 if protocol is TCP), and assign a public IPV4 address to the load balancer.
-The default algorithm used is set to ROUND\_ROBIN.
+There is also a third special-case protocol "GALERA" that can be used to choose a primary write node when the load balancer is being used to deliver data to a Galera database cluster.
+The default load balancing algorithm used is set to ROUND\_ROBIN.

 A load balancer name has a max length that can be determined by querying limits.